-With this terminology in mind, we can look at the block of our script, where we define the load simulation:
+With this terminology in mind, we can look at the setup block of our script, where we define the load simulation:

 The load simulation above will simply run our scenario with a single user.
 It is a useful default to have in place when creating and debugging your Gatling script.
-When you are ready to run an actual simulation based on your expected traffic for Black Friday, you will update this block appropriately as seen later on in this article.
+When you are ready to run an actual simulation based on your expected traffic for Black Friday, you will update this setup block appropriately as seen later on in this article.